kroyxt/elp-documentation/docs/faq/README.md

 ## Where can I download graphics for the numerals?

-You can download a ZIP file containing the numerals from here [here](/elp-documentation/Elp-number-pics.zip)
+You can download a ZIP file containing the numerals from [here](/elp-documentation/Elp-number-pics.zip)

 ## Where can I download programs to type the numbers from?